M&G Health Journalism Centre

 Mia Malan – Editor/Director

-Mia Malan is the founding director of the Mail & Guardian Health Journalism Centre in Johannesburg, South Africa.
-She also serves as the M&G's health editor.
-Prior to this she was a health journalism lecturer at the Department of Journalism and Media Studies at Rhodes University in Grahamstown.
+Mia Malan is the founding director of Bhekisisa, the Mail & Guardian’s health journalism centre.
+She also serves as the M&G’s health editor.
+Prior to this she was a health journalism lecturer in the journalism and media studies department at Rhodes University in Grahamstown.

-From January 2009 – April 2011, Mia was a Knight Health Journalism Fellow in South Africa during which she trained and mentored reporters from the country's largest community television station, SOWETO TV, to establish a weekly health programme.
-The television programme has been running for four years and has since also managed to attract significant advertising.
+Prior to joining the M&G, Malan was a Knight Health Journalism Fellow in South Africa during which she trained and mentored reporters from the country’s largest community television station, Soweto TV, to establish a weekly health programme, Phaphama.

-From 2003–2006 Mia established the first health journalism programme of the international media development organisation, Internews Network, in Kenya.
-In middle 2006 she moved to the Internews head office in Washington, DC to become its Senior Health Journalism Advisor.
-During this period she helped to implement the training curricula that she developed in Kenya in several other countries, including Nigeria, Ethiopia, India, Haiti and Thailand.
-Mia has also worked as a consultant health journalism trainer in Iran, Namibia and the Czech Republic.
+Between 2003 and 2006 she established the first health journalism programme of the international media development organisation, Internews Network, in Kenya.
+In mid-2006 she moved to the Internews head office in Washington, DC, to become its senior health journalism advisor.
+During this period she helped to implement the training curricula she developed in Kenya in several other countries, including Nigeria, Ethiopia, India, Haiti and Thailand.
+Malan has also worked as a health journalism trainer in Iran, Namibia and the Czech Republic.

-Mia has edited two HIV journalism media training manuals and has published on HIV and the media in the Brown Journal of World Affairs and the Georgetown Journal of International Affairs.
-She has also widely presented at international conferences on this subject and has published several book chapters on health journalism.
+She has edited two HIV journalism media training manuals for Internews and has published on HIV and the media in the Brown Journal of World Affairs and the Georgetown Journal of International Affairs.
+She has also widely presented at international conferences on this subject and has published several book chapters and articles on health journalism.

-Mia has a Master's Degree in Science Journalism from the University of Stellenbosch.
+Mia has a master’s degree in science journalism (cum laude) from the University of Stellenbosch.

 Amy Green – Reporter

-Prior to joining the M&G she investigated the abuse of the attention deficit disorder drug, Ritalin, among university students – an expose that was published on the ebook website Mampoer Shorts.
-Amy has also written for publications such as Grocott's Mail, The Springs Advertiser, Ezempilo Health Matters and Health Workers for Change.
+Prior to joining the M&G she investigated the abuse of the attention deficit disorder drug, Ritalin, among university students – an exposé that was published on the e-book website Mampoer Shorts.

 Ina Skosana – Reporter